mriganka528/display-student_name-dept/README.md

 # display-student_name-dept
-Code to store and student's name and department in a university using only array data structure in c++
+Programme to store and student's name and department in a university using only array data structure in c++